selotape/distributed_k_means/README.md

 #### Gaussian Dataset Seed

 For reproducibility, we used a default `GAUSSIANS_RANDOM_SEED=1234` when generating gaussian datasets.
-To reuse our gaussian datasets, don't change the gaussians configs (just choose e.g. `DATASET=gaussians_50`).
+To reuse our gaussian datasets, don't change the gaussians configurations (just choose e.g. `DATASET=gaussians_50`).
 To use a random seed (and dataset), set `GAUSSIANS_RANDOM_SEED=0`.